oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step1.md

 - `serverless-offline` - Test code against emulated AWS Lambda and API Gateway
 - `@types/aws-lambda` - Typechecking of types in `aws-lambda` package

-`npm install -D typescript serverless serverless-plugin-typescript serverless-offline @types/aws-lambda`{{execute}}
+`npm install -D typescript serverless serverless-plugin-typescript \
+serverless-offline @types/aws-lambda`{{execute}}

 Now we can create a file where our Lambda functions will exist.
 Use the following command:

 `touch handler.ts`{{execute}}

-Let's type the following code in `handler.ts`:
+Let's type the following code in `handler.ts` or simply press the "Copy to Editor" button:

 <pre class="file" data-filename="handler.ts" data-target="replace">
 import { APIGatewayProxyResult } from 'aws-lambda';